lino-framework/lino/docs/tutorials/gfks/index.rst

 >>> mbr.delete()
 Traceback (most recent call last):
   ...
-Warning: Cannot delete John because 1 notes refer to it.
+Warning: Cannot delete member John because 1 notes refer to it.

 All objects are still there: